Did you know that 20% of America’s electricity comes from nuclear power?

 It’s kind of a lot, as you can tell from the infographic below.

-Dig into other energy-related comparisons with this interactive calculator involving burritos and dynamite!
+Dig into other energy-related comparisons with this interactive graphic involving burritos and dynamite!